Karstadt out of touch

 Berggruen the philosopher

-Meanwhile, back at the ranch: An e-mail arrived at Lebensmittel Zeitung recently from Nicolas Berggruen's Institute of Governance.
+Meanwhile, back at the ranch: An e-mail arrived at our editorial offices recently from Berggruen's Institute of Governance.

 Was, perhaps, an interview with Nicolas Berggruen, retracted when Rewe CEO Alain Caparros threw in the towel as Karstadt Chairman, about to materialise after all?

 Sadly, no. It was merely a free subscription offer for a newsletter in which Berggruen and those he keeps in shoe leather philosophise prettily on matters of state governance.

 A social romantic might quip that, if Nicolas Berggruen really wishes to save the world, he might do better to start at Karstadt and make fewer staff redundant.
 But, in a dog-eat-dog world why shouldn't this wealthy free spirit be allowed to make his German investment mean and lean?

 Retail, though, is far less intellectual than world politics and advanced social research; it needs common sense and contact with the clients.
 One is not sure that Mr. Berggruen, flying in his jet at 15,000 metres, can see all this; on the other hand, he is much closer to heaven than us here on the ground...

 Podcast.
 Click arrow to listen to an audio version of the text: